On the geography of log-surfaces: Log-surfaces constructed as pairs of K3 surfaces and rational curve arrangements

 \end{remark}

-Now we construct an example of a $K3$ pair with $8/3 > E(Y , \widetilde{\mathcal{C}}) > 5/2$ using the geometry of the Schur quartic surface. \begin{proposition} There exists the unique configuration of $48$ lines $\mathcal{C}$ in the Schur quartic surface $\mathcal{S}_{4}$ such that
+Now we construct an example of a $K3$ pair with $8/3 > E(Y, \widetilde{\mathcal{C}}) > 5/2$ using the geometry of the Schur quartic surface. \begin{proposition} There exists the unique configuration of $48$ lines $\mathcal{C}$ in the Schur quartic surface $\mathcal{S}_{4}$ such that

 \end{proposition} \begin{proof} Let us recall that on the Schur quartic surface we have exactly $64$ lines.
-More precisely, there are $16$ lines of the first kind and $48$ lines of the second kind.
-It can be observed, and this is (maybe) a folkloric result, that the $16$ lines of the first kind intersect only in $8$ quadruple points, but we focus here on the arrangement $\mathcal{C}$ consisting of $48$ lines of the second kind.
+More precisely, there are $16$ lines, called as lines of the first kind, and $48$ lines that are called as lines of the second kind -- see \cite[Definition 3.3.10]{Davide} for the definition of kinds of lines.
+It can be observed, and this is (maybe) a folkloric result, that the $16$ lines of the first kind intersect only in $8$ quadruple points, but we will focus on the arrangement $\mathcal{C}$ consisting of $48$ lines of the second kind.
 Using discussion from \cite[Section 4.2]{Davide}, we can observe the following.
 Let $M$ be one of the $48$ lines of the second kind.
 Then, there exist exactly $10$ planes containing $M$ such that the residual cubic is reducible.
 In particular, we have \begin{itemize} \item In $4$ planes the residual cubic splits into $3$ lines, two of the second kind, say $M_{1}, M_{2}$, and one of the first kind which we denote by $L_{3}$.
 Notice that the intersection point of $M_{1}$ and $M_{2}$ lies on $M$, but not on $L_{3}$. \item In $6$ planes the residual cubic splits into one irreducible conic and one line of the second kind. \end{itemize} Based on that combinatorial description we can deduce that the $48$ lines of the second kind intersect in $144$ double and $64$ triple intersection points.
 Observe that